-WHY I DON’T THINK WORKING FOR EXPOSURE IS WORTH IT
+WHY I DON’T THINK EXPOSURE IS WORTH IT

 - The message is that your work isn’t worth (much) payment.

-- Someone far more important hears that message too – you!
+- Someone far more important hears that message too – you do!

 - It says that creative work isn’t a real way to make a living.